 - To replace that lost volume, the hands can be plumped up using volumising dermal fillers.
-Radiesse® restores volume and adds structure to the skin.
+They restore volume and adds structure to the skin.
 This filler has a soft, natural appearance and a longer lasting effect for up to 2 years, which is why it is recommended for use on the hands.

-- Other dermal fillers that contain hyaluronic acid such as Juvederm or Restylane can also be used to plump up the skin and reduce the bony appearance.
+- Dermal fillers that contain hyaluronic acid such as Juvederm or Restylane can be used to plump up the skin and reduce the bony appearance.
 These dermal fillers can be administered painlessly with our new “magic needles”.

 - To take the “ouch” factor out of the treatment, we prescribe pain medication to take the day & night before and on the day of the treatment.
 Ask you attending Doctor about this.